juliendoutre/beagle/README.md

 ## TODO

 - compress index saved on disk
-- add search module using boolean model research
+- support "NOT" in boolean model
+- make the cli interactive to support several queries
 - add search module using vector model research
+- format responses